Powered By

 Concept

-As a RGK, you just need to get to the boss somehow, and then kill it.
+As a RGK, you just need to get to the boss somehow, and then kill it, but you can also help contribute some damage throughout the run to take down elites a little faster.
 We optimize this setup for most Boss DPS possible, which will leave you quite squishy and helpless, especially during high tier pushing.

-To achieve this, we add lots of DPS items at the cost of utility, such as Squirt's Necklace, Aughild's Authority set and we even drop Chain of Shadows for The Witching Hour.
+To achieve this, we add lots of DPS items at the cost of utility, such as Squirt's Necklace, Aughild's Authority set and The Witching Hour.
 Also, we have to include Bane of the Stricken, it's the most important gem for a RGK.

 Gameplay

-It can be very difficult to reach the Rift Guardian without dying, so you have to be careful with your movement and defensive abilities such as Vault in order to not run out of Discipline.
-On the Rift Guardian, you hold down Impale until it's dead, potentially repositioning yourself sometimes in case they move or spawn adds, to make sure all 3 Impale projectiles are hitting the boss' hitbox.
+It can be very difficult to reach the Rift Guardian without dying, so you have to be careful with your movement and defensive abilities in order to not run out of Discipline.

 You need to stay at least 10 yards away from the boss to activate Steady Aim.
 At the same time, you don't want to be much farther away than that to hit with all three knives.
 To get a good feel of how far away 10 yards actually is, you can play UE Multishot DH and pay attention to your (4) Bonus buff.
 It refreshes every 0.5 seconds, if there is no enemy within 10 yards of you—the same condition as Steady Aim.